-The Calendar tab for each group allows you to review the shift schedule in a familiar daily, weekly, or monthly format.
-This view also allows you to interact directly with the shift schedule to add, remove, or modify shifts.
+The Calendar section of the Schedule tab for each on-call group allows you to review the shift schedule in a familiar daily, weekly, or monthly format.
+This view also allows you to interact directly with the shift schedule to add, remove, or modify shift series or occurrences.

 You can use the calendar view to instantly see whether shifts overlap or if there are any times that are not covered by any shift.
 You can also use this view to see who is on call during each shift.

 The calendar can be viewed in day, week, or month view.
 Additionally, you can use the navigation buttons to view the schedule in future timeframes.

 The calendar can be displayed in a monthly, weekly or daily format.
 Click the corresponding button at the top of the Calendar tab to switch the view.

 The monthly view displays a single month of the calendar.
 Each shift is displayed as a single entry with the shift name and start time.

 Use the monthly view to get a broad overview of the shift schedule.
 If you would like to see if there are any gaps in coverage in the monthly view, ensure that you select Highlight Gaps.

 Because shift end times are not visible in the monthly view, you may prefer to use the weekly view to build out complex shift schedules.

 The weekly view provides an optimal view for building out shift schedules.
 It displays each shift on a weekly calendar, allowing you to visualize when each shift starts and ends, and to quickly see if there are missing areas of the shift schedule or if shifts overlap.
 This view also makes it easy to work with shifts that span multiple days, such as overnight shifts.